|Getting Started||Get Working||Using Forms and Other Apps|

 - Export form data, such as quiz results, to Excel for additional analysis or grading.

-Microsoft forms is available to users with an Office 365 mailbox and you can login at https://forms.microsoft.com.
+Microsoft forms is available to users with a Microsoft 365 mailbox and you can login at https://forms.microsoft.com.

 Creating A Form